M270 Multiple Launch Rocket System: PrSM

-The Precision Strike Missile (PrSM) is a new series of GPS-guided missiles, which will begin to replace ATACMS missiles from 2024.
-PrSM carries a newly designed area-effects warhead and has a range of 60–499 km.
+The Precision Strike Missile (PrSM) is a new series of GPS-guided missiles, which began to replace ATACMS missiles in service starting in late 2023.
+PrSM carries a newly designed area-effects warhead and has a range of 60-499 km.
 PrSM missiles can be launched from the M270A2 and the M142, with rockets pods containing 2 missiles.
 As of 2022 the PrSM is in low rate initial production with 110 missiles being delivered to the US military over the year.
-PrSM will enter operational service in 2023.
+PrSM entered operational service on December 8, 2023.